-The Beatles returned after the weekend to continue recording Got To Get You Into My Life, the rhythm track of which had been completed on 8 April 1966.
-They also began work on George Harrison’s Indian-flavoured Love You To.
+The Beatles returned after the weekend to continue recording ‘Got To Get You Into My Life’, the rhythm track of which had been completed on 8 April 1966.
+They also began work on George Harrison’s Indian-flavoured ‘Love You To’.

 Work began at 2.30pm.
-The Beatles began by adding a guitar overdub to Got To Get You Into My Life, before recording three takes of the rhythm track for Love You To.
+The Beatles began by adding a guitar overdub to ‘Got To Get You Into My Life’, before recording three takes of the rhythm track for Love You To.

-Take one of Love You To - which at this time had the working title Granny Smith - featured just Harrison on vocals and acoustic guitar, plus backing vocals by Paul McCartney.
+Take one of ‘Love You To’ – which at this time had the working title ‘Granny Smith’ – featured just Harrison on vocals and acoustic guitar, plus backing vocals by Paul McCartney.
 By take three the sitar had made its first appearance, and overdubs were added: track four had Harrison’s vocals and acoustic guitar; he double-tracked his vocals on track three, with McCartney harmonising; and Harrison added sitar to track two.
 These initial takes were in D minor.

 The session came out of the blue.
 A chap called Angardi called me and asked if I was free that evening to work with George.
 I didn’t know who he meant – he didn’t say it was Harrison.
 It was only when a Rolls-Royce came to pick me up that I realised I’d be playing on a Beatles session.
 When I arrived at Abbey Road there were girls everywhere with Thermos flasks, cakes, sandwiches, waiting for The Beatles to come out.